CVEData/CVEDataFeed/README.md

 python3 cvedatafeed.py updatestat
 ```

-*For keeping update and updatestat, you can use [Heroku](https://devcenter.heroku.com/articles/scheduler) or [Google Cloud Function](https://cloud.google.com/scheduler/docs/tut-pub-sub) with already supported file (include herokuscheduler.py and main.py)*
+*For keeping update and updatestat, you can use [Heroku](https://devcenter.heroku.com/articles/scheduler) or [Google Cloud Function](https://cloud.google.com/scheduler/docs/tut-pub-sub) with already supported file (included herokuscheduler.py and main.py)*

 ## Contributing
 For this project to run in the long term, please join us, any pull requests are welcome.
 For big changes, first open an issue to discuss what you want to change.